ede73/diagrammer/README.md

 ## Group

-Own properties are name, linklabel, defaults and list of OBJECTS and ROOTVERTICES.
+Own properties are name, edgelabel, defaults and list of OBJECTS and ROOTVERTICES.

 ## SubGraph
 Only used to represented "sub graphs" ie. like in :